 75% of those who drink high amounts will experience a hangover, whereas withdrawal will only occur in those who have become physically dependent on alcohol [11].

-Alcohol Detox
+Alcohol Detox Process

-Alcohol detox is the process of withdrawing from alcohol in a controlled way, supported by medical professionals, and using prescription medication to help you overcome serious side effects of stopping drinking.
+Alcohol detox is the process of withdrawing from alcohol in a controlled way, supported by medical professionals, and using prescription medication to help you overcome the serious side effects of stopping drinking.

-This stage takes place on an inpatient basis in a clinic, or on an at home basis assisted by a professional alcohol treatment nurse.
+This stage takes place on an inpatient basis in a clinic or on an at-home basis, assisted by a professional alcohol treatment nurse.

-DTs, convulsions, or hallucinations
+Delirium Tremens, convulsions, or hallucinations

 Possibility of relapse - based on our first-hand experience, the fear of severe adverse effects contributes to restarting drinking